wattsjake/ece3710-notes/docs/source/project.rst

 =====
 .. _scope:

-1. --Introduction:-- Provide a brief overview of the Space Invaders game, including its history and popularity.
+1. **Introduction:** Provide a brief overview of the Space Invaders game, including its history and popularity.

-2. --Scope:-- Define the scope of the documentation, including what will be covered and what will not be covered.
+2. **Scope:** Define the scope of the documentation, including what will be covered and what will not be covered.

-3. --Design Overview:-- Explain the high-level design of the game, including the game mechanics, graphics, and sound effects.
+3. **Design Overview:** Explain the high-level design of the game, including the game mechanics, graphics, and sound effects.
 This section should provide an overview of how the game works.

-4. --Design Alternatives:-- Discuss any design alternatives that were considered during the development of the game.
+4. **Design Alternatives:** Discuss any design alternatives that were considered during the development of the game.
 This section should explain why certain design decisions were made and what the trade-offs were.

-5. --Design Details:-- Provide a detailed explanation of the design of the game, including the code and hardware used.
+5. **Design Details:** Provide a detailed explanation of the design of the game, including the code and hardware used.
 This section should provide a step-by-step explanation of how the game works and how it interacts with the hardware components.

-6. --Testing:-- Detail the testing process for the game, including any bugs that were encountered and how they were fixed.
+6. **Testing:** Detail the testing process for the game, including any bugs that were encountered and how they were fixed.
 This section should also explain how the game was optimized for performance.

-7. --Conclusion:-- Provide a summary of the game and the design process, including any final thoughts or recommendations for future development.
+7. **Conclusion:** Provide a summary of the game and the design process, including any final thoughts or recommendations for future development.
 This section should also highlight any major achievements or challenges that were encountered during the development process.